 How My Personality Changed as a Caregiver

 Did my decades of caring for multiple elders change me?
 Absolutely.
-While there are many difficult physical and emotional aspects of this role, there are also many rewards to be had through family caregiving.
+While there are many difficult physical and emotional aspects of this role, there are also many rewards of being a family caregiver.

-Each person’s journey and experiences are different, but I believe my experience strengthened me and made me more organized and a better advocate for vulnerable individuals.
+Each person’s journey and experiences are different, but I believe my experience made me stronger, more organized and a better advocate for vulnerable individuals.
 It enhanced my natural empathy for the problems others face.
-It made me realize just how difficult life can be, even for the smartest, most talented person who may develop dementia or other illnesses.
+It showed me just how difficult life can be, even for the smartest, most talented person who may develop dementia or other illnesses.
 Caregiving helped me understand that one must look inside oneself for the mental fortitude to go the distance.
-However, it also taught me that knowing when to ask for help can be part of that process.
+However, it also taught me that knowing when to ask for help is a very important part of that process.

-If you’re struggling with your responsibilities and the stress they cause, consider joining a caregiver support group or working with a therapist.
-Far too many caregivers find that they do not have the tools or the endurance necessary to be sole caregivers over the long term, and that is okay.
-What isn’t okay is acknowledging that your attitude and outlook are changing for the worse and failing to be proactive about remedying these changes.
-It can be easy to lose your true self while in caregiving mode, and there is no guilt or shame in taking a break and working to reclaim the traits that make you who you are.
+If you’re struggling with your responsibilities and the stress they cause, consider joining a caregiver support group or working with a mental health professional.
+Far too many caregivers find that they do not have the tools or the emotional endurance necessary to be sole caregivers over the long term, and that is okay.
+What isn’t okay is acknowledging that your attitude and outlook are changing for the worse yet failing to be proactive about remedying these changes.
+If you find yourself thinking “I don’t feel like myself anymore” or “I miss the old me,” then it’s time to act.
+It can be easy to lose yourself while in caregiving mode, and there is no guilt or shame in taking a break and working to reclaim the traits that make you who you are.